 The paper is divided into seven sections.
-Apart from Introduction, Section II briefly explores the theoretical and empirical survey of literature, while section III deals with the methodology of evaluation.
+Apart from Introduction, section II briefly explores the theoretical and empirical survey of literature, while section III deals with the methodology of evaluation.
 Section IV interprets data, provides the estimates of fiscal marksmanship while section V estimates the sources of errors in the budgetary forecasts.
-Section VI provides the estimates of rational expectations while section VII concludes.
+Section VI concludes.